Hamzaman10/Comp_3005_Project/README.md

 Be mindful of case sensitivity when inputting commands, input them as its shown in the console.

+follow the commands and everything will work, we reccomend checking the ddl before running so you know what books, authors etc we have in the database before searching

 we where not abe to implement several functions those being:

 -adding to basket from newly created account(we recommend using the already created user account to test this, as we can still update the basket though.
 We made the code for